JackVania/BrowserTab/README.md

 Just place the directory on your drive somewhere and point your browser's New Tab page to home.html in that folder.

 ## Editing
 Any text editor will suffice.
+Column widths are hard-coded and center floating.
+Change font size and width as you like.